HOD: Engr. Dr. Naeem Akram

 Program Educational Objectives

-This section includes details on the vision and mission of the University and on the vision & mission of the Department of Chemical Engineering (DChE).
+This section includes details on the vision and mission of the University and on the vision & mission of the School of Chemical Engineering (SChE).
 The Program Educational Objectives (PEOs) of B.Sc.
 (Engg.)
 Chemical Engineering are defined and disseminated.
 PEOs are linked to the mission and vision of the university.
 Steps essential to be taken to continuously improve the program are also discussed here.

 Mission and vision statements are designed in a way that they clearly communicate and reflect the ultimate purpose of the university.
 The statements are approved by the Board of Governors and reviewed regularly by the concerned authority and stakeholders.
 The Deputy Chairman of BoG, Vice Chancellor, Faculty Deans & Members and other stake holders are involved in writing the mission statement.
 Vision and Mission are communicated through various channels like the website, prospectus and faculty posters.